alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 $ p_{success} = \frac{2^n-F_{n+2}^{(k)}}{2^n} $

-For example, the probability of getting at least 7 runs with heads using an unbiased coin in 100 coin flips, would be[[4]](https://leancrew.com/all-this/2009/06/stochasticity/):
+For example, the probability<sup>[[7]](https://leancrew.com/all-this/2009/06/stochasticity/)</sup> of getting at least 7 runs with heads using an unbiased coin in 100 coin flips, would be:

 $ \frac{2^{100} - F_{102}^{(7)}}{2^{100}} = 0.318 $